triton-inference-server/triton_distributed/README.md

 triton distributed.
 In the hello world example, you can deploy a set of simple workers to load balance requests from a local work queue.

+# Disclaimers

+> [!NOTE]
+> This project is currently in the alpha / experimental /
+> rapid-prototyping stage and we will be adding new features incrementally.

+1. The `TENSORRTLLM` and `VLLM` containers are WIP and not expected to work out of the box.

+2. Testing has primarily been on single node systems with processes launched within a single container.